utkarsh530/GPUODEBenchmarks/README.md

 versioning, and version control.
 The tests are performed on cloud machines having a multitude of different GPUs [`https://buildkite.com/julialang/diffeqgpu-dot-jl/builds/705`](https://buildkite.com/julialang/diffeqgpu-dot-jl/builds/705).
-These tests approximately completes in 30 minutes.
+These tests are approximately complete in 30 minutes.
 The publicly visible testing framework serves as a testimonial of compatibility with multiple platforms and said features in the paper.

-## Testing GPU accelerated ODE Benchmarks with other programs
+## Testing GPU-accelerated ODE Benchmarks with other programs

 ### Benchmarking Julia (DiffEqGPU.jl) methods
 We will need to install CUDA.jl for benchmarking.
 It is the only backend